vinodhkaruppannan/facebook/README.md

-Welcome to the AWS CodeStar sample web application
+Welcome All to the AWS CodeStar World sample web application
 ==================================================

 This sample code helps get you started with a simple Go web application deployed by AWS CloudFormation to AWS Lambda and Amazon API Gateway.